 A vulnerability is a state of being exposed to the possibility of an attack.
 In the context of cyber security, vulnerabilities are software bugs that can expose your systems to threats like malware infection, DDoS attacks, injections, and ransomware attacks.

-2022 saw its fair share of critical vulnerabilities and 2023 started with a critical vulnerability in Chromium-based browsers.
+2023 saw its fair share of critical vulnerabilities and started with a critical vulnerability in Chromium-based browsers.
 Between Follina and Log4shell, a number of vulnerabilities put security administrators and business owners under serious concern.
-Let’s take a quick glance at some of the most widely recognized vulnerabilities from 2022 before we jump into the stats.
+Let’s take a quick glance at some of the most widely recognized vulnerabilities in the recent years before we jump into the stats.

 - Log4Shell (CVE-2021-44228)